Scottish Place Names

 - Poke Run - Poke is said to be a Scottish family name from Renfrewshire, one of the many variants of Pollock.
 This may be true, but Poke is not mentioned in Black (1996), the authority on Scottish family names.

 - Sharpsburg - there are places in Scotland called Sharp Craig (Dumfries & Galloway), Sharphill (North Ayrshire) and Sharplaw (Scottish Borders).
 Sharp is also said to be a Scottish family name from Peebles in the Scottish Borders.
 Sharp, however, occurs as an element in a large number of place names throughout England and is considered to be an English family name as well as a Scottish one.
-The name of this suburb of Pittsburgh honours James Sharp, the original owner of the land in the 1820s.
+The name of this suburb of Pittsburgh honours James Sharp (ancestry not reported), the original owner of the land in the 1820s (Espenshade, 1995, p.
+233).

 - West Mayfield - there are many places in Scotland called Mayfield, in Aberdeenshire, Dumfries & Galloway, East Ayrshire, City of Edinburgh, Fife, Highland, Midlothian, North Ayrshire, Orkney Islands, Perth & Kinross, Shetland Islands and South Lanarkshire.
 Mayfield is also found throughout England but less commonly than in Scotland.

 - Wilson - there are several places in Scotland based on the surname of Wilson.
 The list includes Wilsonhall (Angus), Wilson Burn and Wilson's Pike (Scottish Borders), Wilson's Noup (Shetland Islands) and Wilsontown (South Lanarkshire).
 Wilson is even more commonly found in England, including the town of Wilson itself in Herefordshire and Leicestershire.
-Moreover, Wilson is the eighth most common family name south of the border, according to the Wikipedia Encyclopedia.
-The Scots Wilsons are a sept of Clan Gunn and now have their own family tartan, seen here.
+Moreover, Wilson is the eighth most common family name south of the border, according to Wikipedia.
+The Scottish Wilsons are a sept of Clan Gunn and now have their own family tartan, seen here.

 A third category of local names comprises places that definitely exist in Scotland, but there is nothing obviously "Scottish" about most of these names.
-The likelihood that the Greater Pittsburgh counterpart was named for Scotland is greatly reduced because these names are found far more commonly in other parts of the British Isles.
-One of the names, Carrick, sounds Scottish enough but has been included in this list because it definitely has no association with Scotland.
+The likelihood that the Greater Pittsburgh counterpart was named for Scotland is greatly reduced because these names are found far more commonly in other parts of the British Isles, either as place names or as family names.
 Most of the names of these localities have an 'international' flavour and several may simply have been borrowed from other American cities and towns.

 - Bellevue (Dumfries & Galloway, Highland, Orkney Islands and Perth & Kinross) also in England, Ireland and Wales, sometimes spelt Belle Vue.
 The name could equally be of French origin.

-- Broughton (Scottish Borders, City of Edinburgh, City of Dundee and Orkney Islands) though used far more commonly throughout England and is also found in Flintshire, Wales.
+- Broughton (Scottish Borders, City of Edinburgh and Orkney Islands) though used far more commonly throughout England and is also found in Flintshire, Wales.

 - Churchill (a district of the City of Edinburgh) and Churchill Valley by association.
 Churchill is frequently found in England and also occurs in Wales.